-Simple process training game
+A simple business process training game

 Some of the cards are activities – things that happen, and others are triggers or outputs.
 You can see in the recruitment process that we provide that it starts at the top left of the first page and flows left to right, top to bottom.
 Print and cut the cards out.
-Shuffle them and hand them to the group asking them to place the cards in the right order.
+Shuffle them and hand them to the group asking them to place the cards in the right order

 Next they lay out all the activities.
 The activity cards are clearly described using a verb and noun.
 The group should lay these out between the initial input and final output.
 When this is completed they should lay down the outputs from each activity.